Anzotica-co-at/react-hiring-test-adity672roy/README.md

 - Modular and reusable components
 - Mobile-first responsive layout
 - Clean and semantic HTML
-- Interactive UI with hover, scroll, and slide animations
+- Interactive UI with animations
 - Easy to maintain and extend